 Explore Trade Show Staff Training Tips Far in Advance

 Trying to teach your staff new strategies a couple of days before the next big trade show isn’t the optimal approach.
-No matter what tips you ultimately decide to use, it’s in your best interest to start exploring your different options for improving performance well before that next big trade show.
+It might be helpful to use a motivational speaker to inspire your staff.
+No matter what tips you ultimately decide to use, it is in your best interest to start exploring your different options for improving performance well before that next big trade show.
 In this way, your employees will have weeks or even months to perfect their new skills.
 However, once your booth is available, make sure that your staff has at least a full day of experience working directly with the display that you will be using for the trade show as well.
 In this way, they will be very comfortable with the booth and any interactive features that it may employ.

 Include Employee Role Playing in Your Trade Show Staff Training Tips